hec9571/FInalProjectDS201/README.md

   ![Unknown-2](https://user-images.githubusercontent.com/72221286/168402095-b4b78e78-e293-48ac-8d25-097a79087462.png)

 ### Machiene Learning
 Our group decided to use supervised machine learning via linear regression with a quantitative target variable to confirm the findings.
 After selecting our 7 quantitative predictor variables we ran linear regression of GPA as fucntion of these variables.
 We then constructed a neural network to futher explore any further relationships.
+After which we then created a plot showing our training and validation losses and accuracies.

 ![Unknown-3](https://user-images.githubusercontent.com/72221286/168402339-94edcbb6-0cb8-4513-a52b-f5ba55e4c33d.png)